jahidulpabelislam/utils/README.md

 ### Singleton

-Simply add `\JPI\Utils\Singleton` to any class, this will make the constructor protected so the class can't be instantiated outside of the singleton getter, also provide a `get` method which handles the class being singleton.
+Simply add `\JPI\Utils\Singleton` to any class, this will make the constructor protected so the class can't be instantiated outside the singleton getter, also provide a `get` method which handles the class being singleton.

 ### URL